ARTICLE I – MEMBERSHIP

 It shall be the duty of the Executive Committee to establish an independent audit group consisting of at least two general members qualified by their profession or training to make an annual audit of the records of the Secretary and Treasurer relating to membership records, funds received by the Association, and money disbursed.
 The Executive Committee shall submit a report of this audit in writing to the Governing Board by April 1st of each year.

 Section 4 Finance and Budget Committee:

 The Treasurer shall serve as the chair of the Finance and Budget Committee.
-The committee shall include, but not be limited to, the Executive Committee, and any newly elected Executive Board members who have not yet taken office and the Assistant Treasurer.
+The committee shall include, but not be limited to, the Executive Committee, any newly elected Executive Board members who have not yet taken office, and the Assistant Treasurer.